-Right now, millions of social interactions are happening online.
-New content is continually being published on blogs, social streams, and news media, and some of that information is related to topics that interest you.
+As you read this, millions of exchanges are happening online.
+New information is continually being published on news sites, websites, and social networks, and some of that information is related to subjects that matter to you.

-Wouldn’t it be great if there was a free, simple and easy way to find out what is happening in your industry or niche that could save you time doing research?
+Wouldn’t it be great if there was a free, simple and easy way to find out what is happening in your industry or niche so that you are not wasting a huge amount of time doing research?
 Well, there is, and it’s called …

 Google Alerts

-Google Alerts is not only useful for managing your reputation online, but also for automatically sourcing news about people, companies, or any other topic you want to know about.
+Google Alerts is not only only a great tool for helping you manage your reputation online, but also for receiving the latest news about people, companies, or any topic you want to know about.

 With Google Alerts, you just subscribe to a keyword or topic and you’re done.
-Whenever Google’s indexing bots (Googlebot) crawl a new web site, blog post, press release, news update, a video, tweet, or any other content related to that topic, you will automatically receive an email or RSS update.
+Whenever Google’s robots index a new web page, news update, press release, blog post, a video, tweet, or any other indexable content related to the topic you’ve subscribed to, you will automatically receive an email or RSS update.

 Step 1 – Log Into Your Google Account

-If you haven’t got a Google account, create one.
-A Google account lets you access many free services with one username and password.
-If you use Gmail, post videos to YouTube, run a pay-per-click advertising campaign with Adwords or have a GooglePlus page, then you should already have a Google account set up.
+If you don’t have a Google account, create one.
+Google lets you access many free services with just one username and password.
+If you use Gmail, post videos to YouTube, run a pay-per-click advertising campaign with Adwords or own a GooglePlus page, then you should already have a Google account set up.

-You can still set up Google Alerts without accessing your Google Account, but this gives you fewer configuration options (e.g. you can only receive email alerts, not alerts via RSS).
+You can still set up Google Alerts without accessing your Google Account, but this gives you fewer options (e.g. you can’t receive Google Alerts via RSS, only email).

-You can set up an alert for every topic, business name, person or web address you would like to track.
-This service lets you keep track of brands, names of employees, celebrities, influencers, competitors, investors, etc. There is no limit to the number of alerts you can set up.
+You can set up alerts for every topic, business name, person or web address you want to track.
+You can track product brands, employees, celebrities, investors, influencers, competitors, etc. There are no limits to how many alerts you can set up.

 (Set up as many alerts as you like with Google Alerts)